-In this short article, Mark Stimpfig, co-founder of GTM Global, shares his knowledge and experience of working with GTM’s East Asia partners and 150+ UK scale-ups who have been through the GTM International Expansion Programme looking to sell into Asia or set-up an operation there.
+In this short article, Mark Stimpfig, Co-founder of GTM Global, shares his knowledge and experience of working with GTM’s East Asia partners and 150 + UK scape-ups, who have been through the GTM international expansion programme looking to sell into Asia or set up an operation there.

 Handling personal information is likely to be critical to your commercial strategy in China.
 This could include gathering data to better understand your customers or processing data during the online sales process.

 Like other countries, China is developing a new system to regulate data.
 This includes personal data, but also extends to things like R&D output data.
 Businesses need to understand and respond to new laws and regulations in order to trade successfully.